For Parents

 The Focus Program (FOCUS) provides an excellent opportunity for incoming first-year Duke students to get acclimated to campus life, explore a variety of disciplines before declaring a major, experience in classroom and outside of classroom learning, engage with faculty, and position themselves for future success.

-This selective program—an interdisciplinary learning and living experience—admits only 20-25% of the incoming first-year class.
+This program, offered as part of the First-Year Experience at Duke, is a multidisciplinary learning and living experience.
 The program involves course clusters with small-group seminars taught by regular rank faculty from different departments across the university.
-Typically, the students take two (of three or four) courses from different departments in each cluster plus a weekly discussion seminar in which all faculty and students in the cluster participate.
-The program aims to introduce first-semester students to interdisciplinary learning and intellectual engagement both in and out of the traditional classroom environment.
+Typically, the students take two (of three or four) courses from different departments in each cluster, plus a weekly discussion seminar in which all faculty and students in the cluster participate.
+In the spring, they enroll in one of the writing courses of their cluster.
+The program aims to introduce first-year students to multidisciplinary learning and intellectual engagement both in and out of the traditional classroom environment.
 Faculty and students work together to apply multiple disciplinary perspectives on a common theme or topic within a cluster.

 Along with the courses, the program provides a unique residential opportunity for FOCUS students.
 First-semester students from each cluster are placed in the same residence hall, thus nurturing collaborative study environments.
-The program also supports non-classroom experiences through service learning, field trips, and other activities that allow students to apply theoretical knowledge gained in classrooms to real world situations.
-Finally, the program supports follow-up projects by faculty-student partners who propose research or other creative or service projects after the semester has ended.
+The program also supports non-classroom experiences through service learning, field trips, and other activities that allow students to apply theoretical knowledge gained in the classroom to real-world situations.
+Finally, the program supports follow-up projects by faculty-student partners who propose research, creative, or service projects after the semester has ended.

 The FOCUS Student

-Should your child apply for the Focus Program?
+Should your child apply for the FOCUS Program?
 Yes, it's challenging, but also very rewarding.
-Over the years, we've discovered many of FOCUS students share common characteristics.
-If these help describe your child, we hope you and he/she will consider the program:
+Over the years, we've discovered that many of FOCUS students share common characteristics.
+If these help describe your child, we hope you and they will consider the program:

 • Intellectually curious